Mandate and Objectives

 - administering scientific research licensing in Nunavut, in accordance with Nunavut's Scientists Act;

-- providing advice on matters related to scientific research in Nunavut;
+- providing information, guidance and advice related to scientific research in Nunavut;

 History of the Nunavut Research Institute